MƒH In the Watches of the Night

 In the Watches of the Night

-Then comes the peace, harvests, security and defence and preparedness, a meeting of the minds, and the hope that the temporary peace will last longer than its predecessor.
-Even a light review of history over the last two millennia presents sober reality.
-War and Peace seem to keep pace with a fifty-seventy year cycle.
+Even to glimpse a timeline of history over the last two millennia presents sober reality.
+War and Peace keep pace with a fifty-seventy year cycle.
 Countless times, it is much less than this.

-As a schoolboy I was fascinated with the frequent references in Scripture to the watches of the night, the night watches and then, in the century preceding mine the advent of the night watchman.
+As a schoolboy I was fascinated with the frequent references in Scripture to the watches of the night, the night watches and then, in the century preceding mine, the advent of the night watchman.

-These many long nights, often challenging, sometimes dangerous, often violent and even very violent, were all taken in the stride of the “thirty-inch beat pace”, a pace that even now, on the very same pavements and roads fifty years later, I still find myself slipping into, usually to the annoyance of Gen Z social media ‘flippants’, who’d rather see all these old people out of the way, out of our town, off our streets.
+These many long nights, often challenging, sometimes dangerous, often violent and occasionally even very violent, were all taken in the stride of the “thirty-inch beat pace”, a pace that even now, on the very same pavements and roads fifty years later, I find myself slipping back into, usually to the annoyance of Gen Z social media ‘flippants’, who’d rather see all these old people out of the way, out of our town, off our streets.

 And the watches of the night, are also the exclusive preserve of millions, especially those, often, very young people, who are charged with rebuilding their shattered nations.